leandroamorimlagoa/rsa-application/README.md

 # RSA-APPLICATION

 Hello, my name is Leandro Amorim.
-This project was developed to share my studies using RSA with ASP NET CORE and to simplify as much as possible the some cryptographic tasks.
+This project was developed to share my studies using RSA with ASP NET CORE and to simplify as much as possible some cryptographic tasks.

-In this project you will have:
+This project have:

 - Generation of private and public keys with variable key size
 - Storage and loading of appsettings.json keys
-- Conversion of keys generated in hexadecimal format and base 64 string
+- Conversion of keys generated to hexadecimal format and base 64 string
-- Encryption method
+- RSA Encryption method
-- Decryption method
+- RSA Decryption method

 Feel free to use the project.